-We are an independent non-ministerial government department and our main duty is to promote and protect the short- and long-term interests of consumers.
+The Utility Regulator is the independent non-ministerial government department responsible for regulating Northern Ireland's electricity, gas, water and sewerage industries, to promote the short and long-term interests of consumers.

-Our role is to make sure that the energy and water utility industries in Northern Ireland are regulated, and developed within ministerial policy, as set out in our statutory duties.
+We are not a policy-making department of government, but we make sure that the energy and water utility industries in Northern Ireland are regulated and developed within ministerial policy as set out in our statutory duties.

-We are governed by a Board of Directors and are accountable to the Northern Ireland Assembly.
+We are governed by a Board of Directors and are accountable to the Northern Ireland Assembly through financial and annual reporting obligations.

-We are based at Queens House in Belfast.
-The Chief Executive and two Executive Directors lead teams in each of the main functional areas in the organisation: CEO Office; Price Controls, Networks and Energy Futures; and Markets and Consumer Protection.
+We are based at Queens House in the centre of Belfast.
+The Chief Executive and two Executive Directors lead teams in each of the main functional areas in the organisation: CEO Office; Price Controls; Networks and Energy Futures; Markets; Consumer Protection and Enforcement.
+The staff team includes economists, engineers, accountants, utility specialists, legal advisors and administration professionals.